ShivamIITK21/webserver-from-scratch/README.md

 ./build.sh
 ```

-Start the webserver(on port 8000) using the script provided
+Start the webserver on the desired port using the script provided

 ```
-./start.sh
+./start.sh <PORT>
 ```

 Open up a browser and search for the file, for example-

 ```
-localhost:8000/web/index.html
+localhost:<PORT>/web/index.html
 ```